James Renner: Journalism and nonfiction

 In 2003, Renner began working as a reporter for Cleveland Scene and was editor of the alternative newspaper, The Cleveland Independent.
 At Cleveland Scene, he investigated the cases of Tina Harmon and Amy Mihaljevic.

 Harmon was a 12-year-old girl who disappeared from Creston, Ohio in 1981.
 After pressure from her family, authorities tested DNA evidence found on Harmon's body with new technology in 2008.
 In 2010, the tests linked Harmon's death to Robert Anthony Buell, a convicted murderer sentenced to death for the 1982 murder of Krista Lea Harrison.
 Although he was executed for Harrison's death in 2002, Buell was never tried or convicted of Harmon's murder.

 In 2005, Renner published a Cleveland Scene cover story revisiting the 1989 abduction and death of 10-year-old Amy Mihaljevic from Bay Village, Ohio.
 Renner credits Mihaljevic's death for his work in true crime; he became dedicated to finding her killer.

 On August 8, 2006, Renner began a blog chronicling his investigation of Mihaljevic's murder.
 Later that year, he published Amy: My Search for her Killer.
 In 2007, Renner donated his materials related to his search to Kent State University's Special Collections Archive.

-In April 2009, a story written by James Renner about then-gubernatorial candidate Kevin Coughlin's use of campaign funds to purchase private hotel rooms for his mistress, which appeared in Cleveland Scene, was spiked by the CEO of Times Shamrock.
-Renner was fired after sending an email to the CEO refuting these claims and the article was circulated among other journos and the statehouse.
+In April 2009, a story written by James Renner about then-gubernatorial candidate Kevin Coughlin's use of campaign funds to purchase private hotel rooms for his mistress, which appeared in Cleveland Scene, was spiked by the CEO of Times Shamrock, who claimed the article did not meet the publication's journalistic standards.
+Renner was fired after sending an email to the CEO refuting that claim and the article was circulated among other reporters and statehouse insiders.
 Renner sued Cleveland Scene for wrongful termination and the company settled out of court.
 Renner returned to Scene in 2014 after Times Shamrock sold the company.

 In January 2011, Renner announced his plans to delve into the disappearance of Maura Murray, a nursing student who went missing after a car accident in Haverhill, New Hampshire.
 His book on the case, True Crime Addict, was published in May 2016.

 In May 2018, Renner released the first season of a new podcast, The Philosophy of Crime.

 Renner is currently the host of the ID Discovery series, Lake Erie's Coldest Cases.

 In August 2019, Renner announced the launch of his nonprofit, The Porchlight Project, which provide funding for forensic genealogy testing for cold cases in Ohio.
 Its first case would be the 1987 unsolved murder of 17-year-old Barbara Blatnik in Cuyahoga Falls.
 On May 6, 2020, Cuyahoga Falls police announced the arrest of 67-year-old James Zastawnik of Cleveland for her murder.
 The Porchlight Project paid for the testing of DNA samples taken from under Blatnik's fingernails and the forensic genealogy research provided by Colleen M. Fitzpatrick and her team at Identifinders International.